Batwa

 - Traditional Medicine Practices

-- Traditional medicine involves the use of herbal remedies and spiritual healing, with knowledge passed down through generations.
+- Herbal medicine is widely practiced, with knowledge passed down through generations.

 - Environmental Practices